 View the inner workings of this full restoration project.
 Continuously inhabited since Domesday, Pevsner called Grade I-listed Halswell ‘the most important house of its date in the county’.
 The Elizabethan Manor and 1689 Baroque wing sit in C18th parkland with temples, follies and lakes.
 The interior of the house is undergoing restoration and so most rooms are not accessible to the public, however a few state rooms are restored and open.

-These private, behind-the-scenes, restoration tours will be given by the owner Edward Strachan or the art & architecture historian Roy Bolton.
 Since the Baroque Wing was added in 1683-89 the old manor became hidden and mostly put over to services, it has languished in this condition until the current full restoration of the house and estate was begun.
-The visitor will hear about this tale of two houses and the characters who built the estate until it was broken up in 1950.
+During our private, behind-the-scenes tours the visitor will hear about this tale of two houses and the characters who built the estate until it was broken up in 1950.
 The house is a rare an important example of English Baroque architecture, even rarer is the ability to see the hands-on revival of the house, which has been in a desperate state for the last 65 years.

 Visitors will be given access to all the areas of the house and grounds that are not closed for necessary restoration purposes.
 The walk to Mill Wood to see the C18th water gardens being restored, folly by folly, is for the hearty of lung and leg (walking boots needed).
 For those who would rather keep to the house and its immediate environs, most of the Elizabethan and Baroque wings will be open, including the roof where a leaving drink can be enjoyed with views to Glastonbury Tor and Wales.